DSCEksu/dsceksu-laravel/README.md

-# dsceksu-laravel
+# DSC EKSU

-Developer Student Club (DSC) Ekiti State University (EKSU) chapters laravel website because we are a Wakanda of student developers and future technology leaders from all across Africa. tada
+Developer Student Club (DSC) Ekiti State University (EKSU) chapters laravel website because we are a Wakanda of student developers and future technology leaders from all across Africa.

+Laravel Website Loading...